-In order to make your stay in the Republic of Croatia as safe as possible, we are providing you with some information regarding the measures which are being implemented for the purpose of protecting the health of all visitors and citizens of the Republic of Croatia.
+In order to make your stay in the Republic of Croatia as safe as possible, we hereby deliver some information about the measures implemented for the purpose of health care protection of all visitors and citizens of the Republic of Croatia.

-- Occurrence of symptoms during the stay in the Republic of Croatia.
-If the people who have crossed state border develop symptoms of the disease after entering the Republic of Croatia, they must stay in their accommodation and call their host, i.e. organizer of their arrival, who will notify the primary care physician (i.e. a physician in a tourist medical clinic).
-Outside of the working hours of the competent primary care physician, the host of the foreign (official) person, who is exhibiting pronounced symptoms of the disease, calls the emergency medical services.
+Appearance of symptoms while staying in the Republic of Croatia.
+If persons cross the state border and develop the symptoms upon entering the Republic of Croatia, they remain in their accommodation and call the host, i.e. the organizer of their arrival, who informs the competent primary care physician (e.g. a doctor in a tourist clinic).
+Out of the working hours of the competent primary care physician, the host of the foreign (official) person who has more pronounced symptoms calls the emergency medical service.

-- Entry into the Republic of Croatia in regard to a person exhibiting signs of the disease.
-If a person is exhibiting signs of the disease when entering the Republic of Croatia, the border police will notify the border sanitary inspector and / or sanitary inspector who will decide on further action, with the option of referring the person to a competent healthcare institution for testing and treatment.
+Entry into the Republic of Croatia for persons who present signs of the disease.
+If a person presents signs of the disease when entering the Republic of Croatia, the border police will inform the border sanitary inspector and / or sanitary inspector who will define further treatment with the possibility of referral to a competent health institution for testing and treatment.

-When leaving the accommodation facility, it is advised to wear a face mask or a cover for the nose and mouth, maintain physical distance from other people (minimum of 1.5 meters) and regularly perform hand hygiene.
+When going out of the accommodation, it is recommended to use a mask or cover for the nose and mouth, to maintain physical distance from other people (minimum 1.5 meters) and to regularly practice hand hygiene.

 Recommendations and guidelines from the Croatian Institute of Public Health.

-- Wash hands as often as possible with warm water and soap, and / or use hand disinfectant which should be thoroughly rubbed between the palms.
-Avoid touching the face, mouth, nose and eyes.
+- Wash your hands as often as possible with warm water and soap and / or use a hand sanitizer that should be rubbed well into your palms.
+Avoid touching your face, mouth, nose and eyes.

-- It is advised to use contactless payment or pay by using an online payment method.
+- It is recommended to perform payment by card or using online services.

-- It is advised to use your own means of transport or a rent-a-car, and if other forms of transport are being used, observe the measures for preventing the spread of diseases (physical distancing, regular hygiene, protective masks and gloves, and similar).
+- It is recommended to use your own means of transport or rent-a-car, and if other forms of transport are used, take care of measures to prevent the spread of the disease (physical distance, regular hygiene, protective masks and gloves, etc.).

-- It is advised to avoid large groups of people with whom you do not share accommodation.
+- It is recommended to avoid larger gatherings with people with whom you do not share accommodation.

-- In the event that symptoms of acute respiratory infection occur (cough, sore throat, elevated body temperature, shortness of breath /trouble breathing, loss of smell and taste), it is necessary to stay at home /accommodation and notify the host / competent family physician (i.e. a physician in a tourist medical clinic).
+- In case symptoms of acute respiratory infection (cough, sore throat, fever, shortness of breath / breathing difficulties, loss of smell and taste) appear, it is necessary to stay at home / in accommodation and contact the host / competent primary care physician (e.g. a doctor in a tourist clinic).

-- In the event that severe, life-threatening symptoms suddenly occur, the person should contact the emergency medical services by dialing 112.
+- In case of sudden onset of severe, life-threatening symptoms, the person should call the emergency medical service on 112.

-Emergency medical services telephone number is 194 for the city of Zagreb and 112 outside of the city of Zagreb.
+Emergency medical service numbers are 194 in Zagreb and 112 outside Zagreb.